-Beverage & Foods to Stay Hydrated
+Beverage & Foods to Avoid Dehydration in Pregnant Women

 Morning sickness, common in the first trimester, includes vomiting that can quickly deplete your fluids as well as other nutrients.
 Drinking plenty of water – eight to 12 glasses per day – is recommended to remain hydrated.
 Other beverages and foods to help stay hydrated include:

 - Natural fruit juices